 Simply put, ESG means 'Environmental, Social, and Governance' investing, a way to build a more ethical portfolio.
 ESG investing is a form of sustainable investment that considers the environmental, social and governance factors to judge an investments financial returns.

-The term "environmental, social, and governance" describes how companies interact with their environment, including shareholders as well as society more broadly.
+The term "environmental, social, and governance" describes how businesses interact with their environment, including shareholders as well as society more broadly.
 It's a term that has been around for a while, but in the past few years has taken on new meaning, with institutional investors looking to incorporate it into their investment process.

 An investments ESG score measures how green it is by looking at the three categories for which it is named: Environmental, Social and Corporate Governance.

 There is no one exhaustive list of ESG examples.
 It's often difficult to categorize an issue as only social, environmental or governance issues because they overlap so much; instead we should look at the multiple factors that contribute in a holistic way towards sustainability.